dfile/ACP/README.md

 Apollonian Circle Packings
 We are writing code in python and C to compute the curvatures in an ACP.

-Contributors: Daniel File, Ben Nassau, Sharif Moustafa
+Copyright Daniel File, Sharif Moustafa, and Benjamin Nassau 2015